 - We have a gender pay gap but we know why: As a result of our lower paid jobs offering extreme flexibility that support family friendly working, we continue to see a high proportion of female employees undertake these roles.
 This mimics the national picture for females being the primary caregiver and often working part time to support this.
-Whilst we have a larger than typical female to male ratio, we still continue to see more male employees progress to senior roles. - We are making progress on reducing the gap: Our gender pay gap reduced by nearly 1%.
-There was a particular jump in upper middle quartile representation and a decrease in the lower middle and lower quartile suggesting that we are starting to improve the balance of roles across the board. - We are dreaming big for minimising the gap: We continue to see many of our executive leader roles held by female employees.
+Whilst we have a larger than typical female to male ratio, we still continue to see more male employees progress to senior roles. - We are making progress on reducing the gap: Whilst we haven't seen a reduction in the gender pay gap % this year, we have also seen an increase in male representation in our workforce.
+We have also seen a decrease in the number of females in our lower quartile range. - We are dreaming big for minimising the gap: We continue to see many of our executive leader roles held by female employees.
 We are working hard to monitor and encourage diversity across the trust and eliminate any gender bias.
 We continue to review our pay and "work-life balance friendly" policies and ensure that as we move forward we not only champion the reduction of the gender pay gap but also pay equality and flexibility in our trust.
 We look to the future and invest in our talent to ensure everyone has the opportunity to develop and succeed in our trust.

-Key Focus 2024
+Key Focus 2025

-Work-Life Balance Policies Leadership Training
+Work-Life Balance Policies

+Executive Pay Policy

+Leadership Training